www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

    Install-Module -Name Az -AllowClobber
    ```

-     > **Note**: When prompted, confirm that you want to proceed with the installation from PSGallery repository.
+     > **Note**: When prompted, confirm that you want to proceed with the installation of the NuGet provider and allow installation from the PSGallery repository.

 #### Task 3: Run Azure File Sync evaluation tool